-The Healthy Waters and Coastal Restoration Interest Group formed in 2009 through the desire of RSCJ to pray, reflect, and act together around issues related to the water crisis and coastal degradation.
-Formed in repsonse to to the continuing environmental crisis in New Orleans following Hurricane Katrina, the first gathering was held in Baton Rouge, LA, to discuss what could be done, in partnership with others, to address our fragile ecosystem and water issues in the world.
+The Healthy Waters and Coastal Restoration Interest Group was formed in 2009 through the desire of RSCJ to pray, reflect and act together around issues related to the water crisis and coastal degradation.
+Formed in response to the continuing environmental crisis in New Orleans following Hurricane Katrina, the first gathering was held in Baton Rouge, Louisiana, to discuss what could be done, in partnership with others, to address our fragile ecosystem and water issues in the world.

 The Healthy Waters and Coastal Restoration Group has a Facebook group, open to anyone interested in learning more about living in harmony with the environment.
 Please visit the page and click the “ask to join” button.
 All members of the Sacred Heart family and friends are also invited to join the Healthy Waters Group and learn more about this critical issue.
-If you are interested in getting involved, please contact Sister Melanie Guste at firstname.lastname@example.org.